 I asked how the nurses would feel about taking care of such a patient.
 They used such words as “frustrated,” “hopeless,” “depressed” and “annoyed.”
 When I said that I enjoyed it and thought they would too, the class looked at me in disbelief.
 Then I passed around a picture of the patient: my six-month-old daughter.

 Why is it so much more difficult to care for a 90-year-old than a six-month-old with identical symptoms?
-A helpless baby may weigh 15 pounds and a helpless adult too, but the answer goes deeper than this.
 The infant, the class and I agreed, represents new life, hope and almost infinite potential.
 The aged patient represents the end of life, with little chance for growth.

 We need to change our perspective.
 Those who are ending their lives in the helplessness of old age deserve the same care and attention as those who are beginning their lives in the helplessness of infancy.